teckcamp/teckcamp.github.io/privacy.md

 **<a id="Your permissions and choices"></a>4.
 Your permissions and choices**

 You can change your registration data and your email preferences on Meetup Mates at any time by filling out this survey: LINK.
 You can also manage your cookie preferences – click on this section for how to do this, but remember it may affect how well this site works.
-You can delete your account by filling out this form LINK.
+You can delete your account by filling out this form <a href="https://meetup-mates.com/unsubscribe/">Update your Preferences or Unsubscribe</a>.

 **Your registration data**
-You can change the information that you provided when you registered, including your email address here: LINK.
+You can change the information that you provided when you registered, including your email address here: <a href="https://meetup-mates.com/unsubscribe/">Update your Preferences or Unsubscribe</a>.

 **Your email preferences**
-You can change which newsletters you receive or ensure that you do not receive any newsletters from Meetup Mates, by going here LINK.
+You can change which newsletters you receive or ensure that you do not receive any newsletters from Meetup Mates, by going here <a href="https://meetup-mates.com/unsubscribe/">Update your Preferences or Unsubscribe</a>.

 **Your cookies**
 Most web browsers automatically accept cookies.
 A cookie is a small, temporary file which a web server sends to your web browser to be stored.
 Cookies allow Meetup Mates to identify your web browser and device if we see it again.